 The beaches on Oahu’s North Shore aren’t just stunning; they’re truly special and among the most sought-after in all of Hawaii.

-They’re known for their beautiful, powerful waves that attract surfers every winter, earning the North Shore the title of the world’s surfing capital.
+Famous for their big waves that bring surfers from all over every winter, the North Shore has earned its reputation as the world’s surfing capital.

-Most spots are less crowded than those in Waikiki, and the area has a unique small-town charm with quaint restaurants and shops in the historic town of Haleiwa.
+Plus, they’re way less crowded than Waikiki, and the area has this cool small-town vibe with all the local restaurants and shops in Haleiwa.

-Let's dive in so we can show you the top beaches on the North Shore, share our insights, and give you all the info you need to plan a great beach day.
+Let’s jump in and show you the top beaches on the North Shore, share some local tips, and give you everything you need to know to plan a great beach day.

 Map of the North Shore beaches